 This is why roads policing matters and I have made road safety a priority for the past three years.
 I have invested over £750,000 into roads policing and the force have created the No Excuses team who proactively tackle the fatal five that are a killer on the roads.

-I am also Chairman of the South West Road Safety Peninsula Partnership where elected members from across Plymouth, Torbay, Devon and Cornwall have committed to Vision Zero.
+I am the Chairman of the South West Road Safety Peninsula Partnership where elected members from across Plymouth, Torbay, Devon and Cornwall have committed to Vision Zero.
 This is a serious commitment to have zero road deaths and serious injuries by 2040.
 We know technology may be the answer but that is someway off yet so we need radical ideas to make the difference we all want to see.
-We are aiming to promote a Call for Ideas from the public soon about how we can help people be at their best behind the wheel of a vehicle.
+Together we have released £5.3million to invest in road safety since we established ourselves.

 If you are an employer then you can also help by signing up to Driving for Better Business, Highways England's scheme to keep people who drive for work even safer.